quicwg/base-drafts/draft-ietf-quic-recovery.md

 Packets in QUIC are only considered lost once a larger packet number is acknowledged.
 DetectLostPackets is called every time an ack is received.
-If the loss detection alarm fires and the lost_time is set, the previous largest acked packet is supplied.
+If the loss detection alarm fires and the loss_time is set, the previous largest acked packet is supplied.

 ### Handshake Packets